R2Northstar/ModdingDocs/docs/source/guides/tools/BIKVideoModding.rst

 Not only can you replace the pre-existing BIK files Respawn uses, you can also make your own custom ones and play them whenever you like with console commands.

-``playvideo [video name] [horizontal resolution] [vertical resolution]`` will played the named BIK file within the specified resolution.
+``playvideo [video name] [horizontal resolution] [vertical resolution]`` will play the named BIK file within the specified resolution.

 **EX.** ``playvideo mycoolvideo 100 100`` will play the BIK file named "mycoolvideo" within a 100x100 resolution square in the top-left corner.

 The ``stopvideos`` command will end any currently playing BIK videos.

-With these commands, BIK files can be used as a substitute for custom audio outside of audio overrides.
+With these commands, BIK files can be used as a substitute for custom audio outside of audio overrides, though they of course can only be played directly on the client and have no directional audio.
 Videos running in a 1x1 resolution in the top-left corner will be nearly unnoticeable outside of whatever audio they're playing.

 Some things to note while using custom BIK videos: